shipmonk-rnd/phpstan-rules/README.md

                 'Symfony\Component\Console\Question::setValidator': 0 # symfony automatically converts all thrown exceptions to error output, so it is safe to throw anything here
 ```

-- Make sure you have enabled [checked exception](https://phpstan.org/blog/bring-your-exceptions-under-control), otherwise, this rule does nothing.
-We recommend using following config:
+- We recommend using following config for checked exceptions:
   - Also, [bleedingEdge](https://phpstan.org/blog/what-is-bleeding-edge) enables proper analysis of dead types in multi-catch, so we recommend enabling even that

 ```neon